cncf/velocity/docs/top30_chart_creation.md

 Make a copy of the [google doc](https://docs.google.com/spreadsheets/d/14ALEBOqyLZPudxaf7gAWZPBLjDy_RMiYwaobDdBYOLs/edit?usp=sharing).

-Put results of the analysis into a file and import the data in the 'Data' sheet in cell H1. <br />
+Put results of the analysis into a file and import the data in the 'Data' sheet in cell H1.
 File -> Import -> Upload -> in the Import location section, select the radio button called 'Replace data at selected cell', click Import data

 Select the Chart tab, it will be updated automatically